hartwigmedical/hmftools/amber/README.md

 If the tumor / tumor bam are not specified then Amber will be run in germline only mode.
 Germline mode has the following differences in behaviour
 - contamination is not run
 - pcf fitting is not run
-- tumor fields are set to -1 for amber.baf.tsv
+- tumor fields are set to -1 for amber.baf.tsv.gz
-- amber.baf.tsv named with ref sample (instead of tumor sample)
+- amber.baf.tsv.gz named with ref sample (instead of tumor sample)

 ## Multiple Reference / Donor mode
 The `reference` and `reference_bam` arguments supports multiple arguments separated by commas.